janosj/mongodb-multi-datacenter/README.md

 | 3-runInserts.sh | A node.js client that performs continual inserts using a specified writeConcern
 | 4-runQuery.sh | A node.js client that performs continual queries using a specified readPreference
 | 5-killMDBprocess.sh | Kills the specified Replica Set member
 | 6-intervention.(3/5)node.sh | Reconfigures the surviving data center to elect a new Primary and resume normal operations.
-Variants provided for both a 3- and 5-node deployment.
+Variants provided for both a 3- and 5-node deployment (scenarios 1 and 2).
 | 7-restoreRSmember.sh | Relaunches a previously killed Replica Set member
 | 8-restoreVotes.(3/5)node.sh | Restores the original vote configuration across the two Data Centers.
-Variants provided for both a 3- and 5-node deployment.
+Variants provided for both a 3- and 5-node deployment (scenarios 1 and 2).
 | checkRSvotes.sh | Lists the RS primary and secondaries along with their vote counts.
 | buildScenario2.sh | Builds demo scenario 2 by launching a 5-node Replica Set with the corresponding vote and priority settings.
 (Note that building Scenario 1 is trivial and can be accomplished using '1-launchRS.sh 3')
 | shutdownRS.sh | Shuts down the Replica Set and removes the data files